The representation of the symmetric group on m-Tamari intervals: Introduction and main result

 \begin{Theorem} Let $\la=(\la_1, \ldots, \la_\ell)$ be a partition of $n$ and $\sigma$ a permutation of $\Sn_n$ having cycle type $\la$.
 Then for the $m$-Tamari representation of $\Sn_n$, \beq \chi_m(\sigma)= (mn+1)^{\ell-2} \prod_{1 \leq i \leq \ell} {\binom{(m+1) \lambda_i}{\lambda_i}}. \eeq Since $\Sn_n$ acts by permuting labelled intervals, this is also the number of labelled $m$-Tamari intervals left unchanged under the action of $\sigma$.
 The value of the character only depends on the cycle type $\la$, and will sometimes be denoted $\chi_m(\la)$.

 In particular, the dimension of the representation, that is, the number of labelled $m$-Tamari intervals of size $n$, is \beq \chi_m({\id})= (mn+1)^{n-2} (m+1)^n. \eeq \end{Theorem} We were unable to find a bijective proof of these amazingly simple formulas.
-Instead, our proof uses generating functions and goes as follows.
-We introduce a \gf\ $F^{(m)}(t,p;x,y)$ counting labelled intervals according to multiple parameters, where $p$ is an infinite sequence of variables $p_1, p_2, \ldots$, which can be thought of as power sums.
-We call this series the \emm refined Frobenius series, of the $m$-Tamari representation (Section~\ref{sec:frobenius}).
-Then, we describe a recursive construction of intervals and translate it into a functional equation defining $F^{(m)}(t,p;x,y)$ (Proposition~\ref{prop:eq}, Section~\ref{sec:eq}).
-The form of this equation, which involves both continuous and discrete derivatives (a.k.a. divided differences) is new to us, and its solution is the most difficult and original part of the paper.
-The principles of our approach are explained in Section~\ref{sec:sol1}, and exemplified with the case $m=1$.
+Instead, our proof uses generating functions and a recursive construction of intervals.
+Our main \gf\ records the numbers $\chi_m(\sigma)$, that is, the number of pairs $(I,\sigma)$ where $I$ is a labelled interval fixed by the \p\ $\sigma$.
+This \gf\ involves variables $p_1, p_2, \ldots$ (keeping track of the cycle type of $\sigma$) and $t$ (for the size of $I$).
+The recursive construction of intervals that we use is borrowed from~\cite{bousquet-fusy-preville}.
+In order to translate it into an equation defining our \gf, we need to keep track of one more parameter defined on $(I, \sigma)$, using an additional variable $x$ (Proposition~\ref{prop:eq}, Section~\ref{sec:eq}).
+The resulting equation involves discrete derivatives (a.k.a. divided differences) with respect to $x$, of unbounded order.
+The solution of equations with discrete derivatives of \emm bounded, order is now well-understood~\cite{mbm-jehanne} (such equations are for instance involved in the enumeration~\eqref{unlabelled} of unlabelled $m$-Tamari intervals).
+But this is the first time we meet an equation of unbounded order, and its solution is the most difficult and original part of the paper.
+Our approach requires to introduce one more variable $y$, and a derivative with respect to it.
+Its principles are explained in Section~\ref{sec:sol1}, and exemplified with the case $m=1$.
 The general case is solved in Section~\ref{sec:sol}.
-The techniques we use are borrowed from a former prepublication\footnote{which will not be submitted, as it is subsumed by the present paper} by the same authors, which only proves~\eqref{dimension}.
-Since going from~\eqref{dimension} to~\eqref{caractere} implies a further complexification, the prepublication~\cite{mbm-chapuy-preville} may be a good introduction to our techniques.
-However, the present paper is completely self-contained.
+This approach was already used in a preprint by the same authors~\cite{mbm-chapuy-preville}, where the special case~\eqref{dimension} was proved.
+Since going from~\eqref{dimension} to~\eqref{caractere} implies a further complexification, this preprint may serve as an introduction to our techniques.
+The present paper is however self-contained.
 Section~\ref{sec:comments} gathers a few final comments.
-In particular, we reprove a result of~\cite{bousquet-fusy-preville} giving the number of \emm unlabelled, intervals of $\cT_n^{(m)}$.
+In particular, we reprove the main result of~\cite{bousquet-fusy-preville} giving the number of \emm unlabelled, intervals of $\cT_n^{(m)}$.

 In the remainder of this section, we recall some of the conjectured connections between Tamari intervals and trivariate diagonal coinvariant spaces.
 They seem to parallel the (now largely proved) connections between ballot paths and \emm bivariate, diagonal coinvariant spaces, which have attracted considerable attention in the past 20 years~\cite{MR1935784,MR1972636,haglund-book,MR2163448,HaiConj,HaimanPreu,loehr-thesis} and are still a very active area of research today~\cite{armstrong-arrangements,armstrong-tesler,garsia-hicks-stout,garsia-xin-zabrocki,haglund-touch-points,haglund-polynomial,hicks,lee}.